 Strategy & Tracking

-Think about your plan and what you will promote, how, where, and frequency.
+What is your plan?
+What will you promote, where, and how often?
 If I only promote items from my profile, I won’t achieve my goals.
-Also, I might appear to be a desperate spammer who doesn’t care about building trust and relationships.
+Also, I might appear as a desperate spammer who doesn’t care about building trust and relationships.
 (Success in affiliate marketing depends on trust and loyalty.)
-Alternatively, promoting goods makes perfect sense in my Facebook group because posts mimic ads and ads are common on Facebook and other networks.
+Alternatively, marketing in my Facebook group makes perfect sense because posts mimic ads and ads are common on Facebook and other networks.
 Posting frequency is unique to each person and what makes him or her comfortable.
 One post a day or every other day works for me.

 How will you track and assess your activities?
 I use Google Analytics to monitor traffic from Facebook to my site.
 It gives me an understanding of how I’m doing and enables me to compare my Facebook traffic to other sources like Twitter, YouTube, organic search, and email marketing.
 Facebook provides social media analytics/insights to page and group owners.
 Also, there are many third-party Facebook marketing tools.